jtstorck/nifi-impala/README-kerberos.md

 Update the `Database Connection URL` property to: `jdbc:impala://quickstart.cloudera:21050/;AuthMech=1;KrbRealm=CLOUDERA;KrbHostFQDN=quickstart.cloudera;KrbServiceName=impala`

 ## Troubleshooting
-### Host Health issues
-- `ntp` may not be started, or may not be set to start at boot.
-  - `docker exec quickstart.cloudera service ntpd restart`
 ### Kerberos Issues
 - `krb5kdc` may not be running
   - `docker exec quickstart.cloudera service krb5kdc restart`